-A poison is a substance that can cause injury, illness, or death if it enters the body accidentally or deliberately.
+A poison is a substance that can cause injury, illness or death if it enters the body accidently or deliberately.
 Some poisons are harmful if you breathe or swallow them, while others are harmful upon direct contact.

 These poisons enter the body by swallowing and can include: food, drugs, alcohol, household and cleaning products, pesticides, plants and more.
 Some substances may not be poisonous if taken in a small quantity.